Kogoro/java-diff-utils/README.md

 ### Changelog ###
   * Version 2.2-SNAPSHOT
     * Added chunk to support surroundings of differences
+    * Verify also looks at surroundings
+    * Deltas now can proof if another delta change the same chunk
+    * Chunks now can proof if another chunk change the same positions
   * Version 2.1-SNAPSHOT
     * included checkstyle source code conventions
   * Version 2.0